alfonsogijon/WaterClusters_PIMD/README.md

 The structure of the program in Fortran modules was designed and implemented by Eduardo Hernández, in a similar way to the [Trocadero software](https://doi.org/10.1016/S0927-0256(03)00100-9).
 The main program and the subroutines needed to implement the path integral method were written and validated by Alfonso Gijón.

 The code is not currently maintained, but any question can be asked to Alfonso Gijón (alfonso.gijon2@gmail.com).
-If you download and use the code for your work, please cite our [paper](https://doi.org/10.1039/D2CP01088G).
+If you download and use the code for your work, please cite this repository and our [paper](https://doi.org/10.1039/D2CP01088G).
 ---

 ```